beemarie/10mintutorials/cos-containers/README.md

 1. You will need a new Project for your Application to live in.
 Projects are an organizational tool to hold entities like applications and jobs.
 Click `Create Project` under Project.
 Give your project a name and click `Create.`
 1. Give your application a name.
 Something like `store-images` would be appropriate.
 1. The container image for this application lives at `docker.io/beemarie/saveimages` Put that image name in the `Image Reference` field.
-1. Under Environment Variables, you will need to add a few values from the COS Instance and Bucket you created earlier.
+1. Because this application saves images to Cloud Object Storage, there are some required environment variables to give the application access to the service.
+Let's create the required environment variables now.
+In the `Environment Variables` section click `Add Environment Variable` to create a new variable.
-  1. The first env variable is APIKEY.
-For name, put `APIKEY`, and for Value put your APIKEY from COS.
+  1. The first env variable is `APIKEY`.
+For name, put `APIKEY`, and for Value put your API Key from COS.
+This can be found on the Bucket configuration page you left open in the `Service credential` section.
+If you accidentally closed this page, you can navigate back to Cloud Object Storage, and then click `Service Credentials`.
+You can expand the service credential to see the `apikey` value.
   1. The next is named `ENDPOINT`.
-This is the public endpoint for your bucket found from the cloud object storage page.
+This is the public endpoint for your bucket found from the cloud object storage bucket configuration page.
 It should look something like: `s3.us-east.cloud-object-storage.appdomain.cloud`.
+If you accidentally closed the page, you can navigate to Cloud Object Storage, then click `Buckets` on the left, select your bucket, and then `Configuration`.
   1. `SERVICE_INSTANCE`.
-This value needs to be in quotes.
-TODO: can we put bucket instance for this?
-Or do we need service instance.
+This is the value from the `Bucket instance CRN` value on the Object Storage configuration page.
   1. `BUCKET_NAME`.
 This is the name of your bucket.
 1. Click Deploy.
 1. Your application should have been created successfully.
 Let's try it out!